Skip to content Skip to sidebar Skip to footer

 Cherry Blossom Festivals and Events

-Cherry blossom season in Japan isn’t just about admiring beautiful flowers; it’s also a time for festivals and events that celebrate these stunning blooms.
+Cherry blossom season in Japan isn’t just about admiring beautiful flowers; it’s also a time for festivals and events celebrating these stunning blooms.
 From grand festivals in major cities to intimate local events, there’s something for everyone to enjoy.

 Major Festivals

-Japan hosts some spectacular cherry blossom festivals that attract visitors from around the world.
+Japan hosts some spectacular cherry blossom festivals that attract visitors worldwide.
 Here are two of the most famous ones:

 Tokyo Cherry Blossom Festival